yeasy/lazyctrl/README.md

 ## Code Organization

 ### CCM
 CCM directory includes the related code of a CCM module.
-CCM designs the SDN controller platform (floodlight-lc) based on [floodlight project](http://www.projectfloodlight.org/floodlight).
+CCM designs the SDN controller platform (floodlight-lc) based on [floodlight](http://www.projectfloodlight.org/floodlight) project.
 Our app runs over floodlight-lc to handle cross-group traffic request.
 Daemons are responsible to maintain the grouping in the networks, and also keep the communication between CCM and DCMs.

 ### DCM
 DCM includes two parts: openvswitch-lc and agent daemon.
-The openvswitch-lc is designed based on the OpenvSwitch code.
+The openvswitch-lc is designed based on the [OpenvSwitch](http://openvswitch.org) project.
 Specific agent daemon is run at DCM to report its state.
 Also, some DCM is designated as a DDCM for every group.

 ###Others
 A test platform to check the functions of grouping algorithm, large-scale performance, etc.